rotki/rotki/docs/api.rst

    :reqjson list[bool] ascending: Optional.
 False by default.
 Defines the order by which results are returned depending on the chosen order by attribute.
    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
-   :reqjson list(string) validator_indices: Optionally filter entries validator indices.
+   :reqjson list(string)[optional] validator_indices: Optionally filter entries validator indices.
 If missing data for all validators are returned.
+   :reqjson list(string)[optional] addresses: The associated addresses for which to filter the results.
+These will associate with a validator if the address is a depositor, a withdrawal address or a fee recipient.

    **Example Response**: